intel/llvm/sycl/doc/FAQ.md

 linked into the final binary, the compilation steps sequence is more complicated compared to the usual C++ flow.

-In general, we encourage our users to rely on SYCL Compiler for handling all of the compilation phases "under the hood".
+In general, we encourage our users to rely on the SYCL Compiler for handling all of the compilation phases "under the hood".
 However, thorough understanding of the above-described steps may allow you to customize your compilation by invoking different phases manually.
 As an example, you could:
 1. preprocess your host code with another C++-capable compiler;
-2. turn to SYCL compiler for generating the integration header and compiling the device code for the needed target(s);
+2. turn to the SYCL compiler for generating the integration header and compiling the device code for the needed target(s);
 3. use your preferred host compiler from 1) to compile your preprocessed host code and the integration header into a host object file;
 4. link the host object file and the device image(s) into the final executable.

-To learn more about the concepts behind this flow, and the internals of SYCL compiler as such, we welcome you to study our
+To learn more about the concepts behind this flow, and the SYCL Compiler internals as such, we welcome you to study our
 [SYCL Compiler and Runtime architecture design](SYCLCompilerAndRuntimeDesign.md) document.